maoxiao/MeshSimplification/README.md

 ###No UI
 Usage: python main.py filename unit

-"filename" is any files in original_mesh/ folder
+"filename" is any files in "original_mesh" folder

 "unit" is the length of the bounding box of the model